georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ![alt text](/img/posts/fraud_prod/ss/collision_type.png)

-Additionally, the number of '?' collision type claims were also equal to 18% of the entire dataset, making ignoring or removing them not an option.
+Additionally, the number of '?' collision type claims was equal to 18% of the entire dataset, making ignoring or removing them not an option.
 I decided to instead replace '?' with None.

 ~~~
 # 3. Incorrect & Irrelevant Data